cdapio/cdap/cdap-docs/_common/_source/index.rst

   - **Getting Started:** A quick, hands-on introduction to CDAP
   - **Overview:** The overall architecture and technology behind CDAP
-  - **Building Blocks:** The two core virtualizations in CDAP: Data and Applications, and their components
+  - **Building Blocks:** The two core abstractions in CDAP: Data and Applications, and their components
   - **Security:** Perimeter security, configuration and client authentication
   - **Testing and Debugging:** Test framework, tools and procedures for debugging, and packaging your completed application
   - **Ingesting Data:** Different techniques for ingesting data into CDAP